asc-community/AngouriMath/README.md

 We appreciate and welcome any contributors to AngouriMath.

 Use pull requests to contribute to it.
-If you want to change the parser, follow these steps:
+If you want to regenerate the parser, follow these steps:
-1. Change whatever you want
-2. Assure you have java on your machine
+1. Assure you have java on your machine
-3. Run `start ./AngouriMath/antrl_rerun.bat` or `./AngouriMath/antrl.bat` to regenerate the parser via ANTRL
+2. Run `start ./AngouriMath/antrl_rerun.bat` or `./AngouriMath/antrl_rerun.bat` to regenerate the parser via ANTRL